cryptospaceship/doc-en/centro-de-mando.rst

     - Number of drones on the fleet

     - Features of the fleet, meaning, atacks points, defense, distance and load.
 In the case the fleet is designed.
-When building the hangar at level 1, the blinking buton **DESIGN FLEET** is shown and then, after desinged **BUILD MORE**.
+When building the hangar at level 1, the blinking button **DESIGN FLEET** is shown and then, after desinged **BUILD MORE**.

-    - LThe other option that activates under that circunstance is the  **DISASSEMBLE FLEET** blinking buton in order to destroy the current fleet.
+    - LThe other option that activates under that circunstance is the  **DISASSEMBLE FLEET** blinking button in order to destroy the current fleet.

 2. **Fleet Prod.
 Queue**: The number of drones that are in the construction queue.